 Here’s a good solution for anxiety — take a couple deep breaths and keep in mind that just a simple bubble level, some straight pieces of wood cut to size, and a bit of patience is all you need to make a perfect slope.

 Think about it.
-Did Egyptians 5,000+ years ago or Greeks ~3,000 years ago or Romans ~2,000 years ago need fancy gyroscopic laser levels or “as seen on TV” gimmicks to get perfect angles for the Great Pyramid of Giza, the Acropolis, or massive aqueducts (where pitch was actually really most important)?
+Did Egyptians ~5,000 years ago or Greeks ~3,000 years ago or Romans ~2,000 years ago need fancy gyroscopic laser levels or “as seen on TV” gimmicks to get perfect angles for the Great Pyramid of Giza, the Acropolis, or massive aqueducts that are still in use today?
 Nope.
 Just some straight wood, simple water levels, and string.
 And thousands of masons, of course, but fortunately you’re just building one simple shower base.